-Coordination with other organizations will allow the exchange of experiences, development of action protocols for prevention, detection, management of the impact on tourism, coastal marine ecosystems, public health and safety, fishermen, in addition to monitoring events, research, studies of possible uses and exploitation of sargassum.
+Coordination with other organizations will allow the exchange of experiences, and development of action protocols for prevention, detection, and management of the impact on tourism, coastal marine ecosystems, public health and safety, and fishermen, in addition to monitoring events, research, studies of possible uses and exploitation of sargassum.

 The phenomenon may affect economic activities such as fishing and tourism in Limón.
 Fishermen, hoteliers, and tour operators have reported inconveniences and fear a rebound in the affectation due to the presence of these algae stains on the high seas and beaches.